First of all, I am so excited about being part of your day and so grateful that you’ve picked me to capture your day. I can’t wait to be part of it.

 I’ll be wearing a face covering, washing my hands more often and may use hand sanitiser when I can’t get to a sink as frequently, and I hope you understand that this is to protect you, your guests and my future couples and their guests too.

 According to the government, they estimate that around 80% of us here in the UK will get Covid-19.
 Not something to relish, but they are also saying that most young people will have mild symptoms or even no symptoms at all.

 Obviously, if I do catch Coronavirus right at the time of your wedding, I won’t come and risk putting anyone in danger.

 Instead, I will try to do my best to find a replacement photographer for your wedding straight away.
 I’m in regular and close contact with a large network of amazing photographers and we have all agreed to support and cover each other if need be at this time of uncertainty.

 What If We Have To Postpone or Cancel Our Wedding?

 We all have a responsibility to stay fit and well right now, both you, and me as your photographer.

-Let’s do what we can to keep COVID-19 at bay and wash our hands frequently, eat well, take our vitamins, use contactless payment, shop online, and limit our social contact with people unless it’s absolutely necessary.
+Let’s do what we can to keep COVID-19 at bay and wear face coverings, wash our hands frequently, eat well, take our vitamins, use contactless payment, shop online, and limit our social contact with people unless it’s absolutely necessary.
 It all adds up and will hopefully see us through the worst of this worrying time.